slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 - recruiting better than hiring: find a place where you can do a good job«- look at situations as systems. i help to create systems.
 - remote killed HR
 - The classics: deliberately being 3 years behind on the latest technologies is a really good way to stay employable without driving yourself mad.
-- The “40 hour work week” is a lie.
-It doesn’t account for: • Getting ready • Commuting • Your “lunch break” • Commuting again • Stressing after the day is over 60 hours of indebted time for 40 hours of pay.
+- The «40 hour work week» is a lie.
+It doesn’t account for: • Getting ready • Commuting • Your «lunch break» • Commuting again • Stressing after the day is over 60 hours of indebted time for 40 hours of pay.
 - trabalhar de porta aberta vs trabalhar à porta fechada
 - trade-able skills: skills you already have that you can charge for. find your unique secret sauce and NAME it. you need to get people attention
 - volunteer for assignments / becoming the go to guy for some questions
 - Why do mediocre graphic designers feel like they have some kind of human right to have their existence subsidized by consumers.
 - Working hard for something we don’t care about is called stress; working hard for something we love is called passion.
+- Metaknowledge: journal higher in the hierarchy than you (instead of asking directly).
+- Take risks to boost your immune system.
 -->

-> *"Don’t be the best.
-Be the only." (...)
-"A good sign that you are doing the kind of work that you should be doing is that you enjoy the tedious parts that other people find tortuous."
--- Kevin Kelly [1952]*
+> *"Learn to sell.
+Learn to build.
+If you can do both, you’re unstoppable."
+-- Naval Ravikant [1974]*

 Nobody can compete with you on being you.
 Most of your life is a search for who and what needs you the most.

-> *"The world will ask you who you are, and if don’t know, the world will tell you."
--- Carl Jung [1875]*
+Become the best at one specific thing or very good at two or more things.
+Happy, smart, and useful.
+Work smart (not just harder but hard still).
+It’s good to be better, but better to be different.
+Deliver more value than expected.
+You don’t advance or earn more by staying in the same seat.

+You will either pivot or get pivoted.
+Avoid locking into one career path, focus on being useful.
+Your passionate interests will change many times after college.
+You are a learning machine, not an occupation.
+Your work is the greatest means to express your social intelligence.
+Leverage transportable soft skills (persuasive communication: pitching, changing opinions, emotional intelligence, reading the room, building trust, retaining talent) and hard skills (writing a pitch, making a 2-minute video, etc.).
+Make yourself rare by combining two or more relevant «pretty goods.» Pursue what feels fun to you but looks like work to others.
+Capitalism rewards what is both rare and valuable.

+_Employee or entrepreneur?_ Employees have no control over their futures.
+The economy forces all the risk on them.
+To be an entrepreneur, you need to know a little about a lot of things.
+To be employed, if you pick the right specialization, you’ll do better as a specialist.
+Startups are (by necessity) filled with generalists; big companies are filled with specialists.

 > *"Look for the job that you would take if you didn’t need a job."
 -- Warren Buffett [1930]*

+> *"Your income is directly proportional to the need for what you do and your ability to do it."
+-- Jim Rohn [1930]*

 > *"My thing is to work more than the others to show them how useless they are."
 -- Karl Lagerfeld [1933]*

+> *"Don’t be the best.
+Be the only." (...)
+"A good sign that you are doing the kind of work that you should be doing is that you enjoy the tedious parts that other people find tortuous."
+-- Kevin Kelly [1952]*

+> *"The moment you rigidly follow a plan set in your youth, you lock yourself into a position, and the times will ruthlessly pass you by."
+-- Robert Greene [1959]*

+> *"Salaried people are just stepparents.
+They can be good stepparents but it never matches the biological."
+-- Nassim Taleb [1960]*

 > *"If the title matters to you, you don’t belong to a startup." (...)
 "If you want to be part of a great tech company, then you need to be able to sell or build.
 If you don’t do either, learn." (...)